 Mr. Garnreiter is recognized by the Santa Monica Junior Chamber of Commerce as 2017 Outstanding Young Teacher of the Year.
 This annual award is presented by the Santa Monica Jaycees to acknowledge the work of young professionals who are dedicated to leadership and development, and create positive change in our community.

-Duncan Smith Instructional Assistant, Instrumental Music
+Caitlin Smith Instructional Assistant, Instrumental Music

 An SMMUSD alumna with the fondest memories of JAMS Instrumental Music, Caitlin Smith is ecstatic to return as the new Instructional Assistant.
 Ms. Smith holds a Bachelor of Music degree with a minor in Jazz Performance from McGill University's Schulich School of Music (Montreal, Quebec, Canada).
 Following graduation, she embarked on an experimental chamber music tour across Canada after her band received Canada's FACTOR scholarship, in which they premiered a critically-acclaimed jazz/folk album debut.